-Discuss your cancer treatment options with your doctor.
+Discuss your cancer treatment options with your health care provider.
 Together you can weigh the benefits and risks of each treatment and decide whether a monoclonal antibody treatment is right for you.

 - What are the likely side effects of monoclonal antibody treatment?
-With your doctor, you can determine whether the potential side effects of treatment are worth the likely benefit.
+With your provider, you can determine whether the potential side effects of treatment are worth the likely benefit.

 - Is monoclonal antibody treatment available in a clinical trial?
 Clinical trials, which are studies of new treatments and new ways to use existing treatments, may be available to you.
-In a clinical trial, the cost of the monoclonal antibody drug may be paid for as a part of the study.
-Also, you may be able to try new monoclonal antibody drugs.
-Talk to your doctor about what clinical trials may be open to you.
+A clinical trial may give you a chance to try new monoclonal antibody drugs.
+Ask whether any clinical trials may be open to you.